Nevada Department of Corrections: Organization

 The headquarters facility resides in the former Stewart Indian School in Carson City, with the central offices in Building 17.

 The department also has Las Vegas area (southern) offices which include the headquarters of the Prison Industries program, the department's medical and investigation sections, the southern administrative office, and a personnel office.
 The southern offices are on the property of the Casa Grande Transitional Housing facility.

 Death row

-The death row for men is located at Ely State Prison.
+The death row for men was located at Ely State Prison, but since September 2024 it is now located in High Desert State Prison.
 The death row for women is in the Florence McClure Women's Correctional Center (previously Southern Nevada Women's Correctional Center).

 The execution chamber at Ely State Prison opened in 2016.
 Previously it was located in a former gas chamber in Nevada State Prison in Carson City.
 Nevada executes inmates via lethal injection.
 Due to a lack of elevator access this gas chamber was not compliant with the Americans with Disabilities Act of 1990 (ADA).
 Greg Cox, the director of the Nevada DOC, stated that he anticipated a legal challenge to carrying out the execution there if an execution date is set.
 In 2012, the department was considering a capital improvement program that would relocate the execution chamber from Nevada State Prison to Ely State Prison.